Bridge indices of spatial graphs and diagram colorings: Preliminaries

-If a truncated diagram for a spatial graph can be completely colored by starting with $k$ seeds and extending these colors using the coloring move, we call the corresponding non-truncated diagram \textit{$k$-Wirtinger colorable}.
-See \autoref{fig:example} for an example of a $3$-Wirtinger colorable diagram for a spatial $\Theta$-graph.
-It is an exercise to check that this diagram is \textit{not} 2-Wirtinger colorable.
+\begin{example} See \autoref{fig:sequence2} for an example of a $3$-Wirtinger colorable diagram for a spatial $\Theta$-graph using two seeds.
+It is again an exercise to show that this is the smallest $k$ for which this diagram is $k$-Wirtinger colorable.
 In fact, our Python code checks for all possible combinations of strands given a fixed number of colors.

-In a $k$-Wirtinger colored diagram at the final stage, there are certain types of crossings that play an important role in our results.
-A crossing is called a \textit{multi-colored crossing} if the corresponding understrands received different colors.